 How to get to Udawalawe National Park

 Most people stay at an eco-lodge or glamping option just outside the park in Udawalawe.
 However, it is possible to visit as a day trip from another place on the South Coast of Sri Lanka.
-The easiest way to get there is by car, but it is also possible to take local buses to the town of Udawalawe.
+The easiest way to get there is by hiring a private driver, but it is also possible to take local buses to the town of Udawalawe.

 From Weligama: I arranged a day tour from Weligama while I was there on a surf camp, which meant we had to wake up at 5 am to for a three-hour drive to the park.
 On the flip side, I didn’t have to spend any money staying in the park.
 You could also take the bus here, but it would take much longer and several transfers (Weligama -> Mirissa -> Matara -> Embilipitiya -> Udawalawe).